monicahq/monica/docs/installation/providers/generic.md

 ### 7. Optional: Setup the access tokens to use the API

-In order to use the Monica API for your instance, you will have to instanciate encryption keys first.
+In order to use the Monica API for your instance, you will have to instantiate encryption keys first.

 #### Generate the encryption keys